What is life insurance?

 - Permanently Unable to Work cover – a lump sum benefit if you’re involved in an accident or suffer an illness where you’ve been continuously unable to work for at least 3 months and you’ll be unable to ever work in any occupation.

-- Trauma cover – a lump sum benefit if you’re diagnosed with one of the following specified conditions: cancer (excluding specified early stage cancers), heart attack, stroke, open heart coronary artery bypass surgery and loss of independent living.
+- Trauma cover – a lump sum benefit if you’re diagnosed with one of the following specified conditions: cancer (excluding specified early stage cancers), severe heart attack, stroke, open heart coronary artery bypass surgery and loss of independent living.

 Read the Product Disclosure Statement to find out more.